Xenia Hatzithomas - This Is Your Parenthood

 To each and every parent living with loss,

-I share this gentle reminder once again, a reminder that your grief is valid.
+I share this gentle reminder once again.

-If these days, filled with reminders and rituals of remembrance, have been tougher than expected, know that it is understandable if you do or don’t want to take part.
+If these days, filled with lord reminders and rituals of remembrance, have been tougher than expected, know that it is understandable if you do or don’t want to take part.

-Your grief is your grief.
-Period.
+Remember that your grief is your grief.

-There is no ‘right’ way through.
 No requirements.
 No rules.

-Respectfully and with love,
+Respectfully and with love.

 Xenia